Self-Help Groups Complex Post-Traumatic Stress Disorder

 Group Rules

-All participants committ to our rules in order to foster a safe space:
+All participants commit to respecting our rules to foster a safe space:

-1. Common sense: all rules follow from the goal of creating a supportive safe space, rules can never be complete or 100% clear.
+- Common sense: all rules follow from the goal of creating a supportive environment and safe space, rules can never be complete or 100% clear.

-3. The usual rules of conversation apply: Let people finish, talk to each other respectfully and mindfully.
+- The usual rules of conversation apply: Let people finish speaking, talk to each other respectfully and mindfully.

-5. Disturbances have priority: anyone who is particularly affected by what is being said interrupts the current speaker and communicates this.
+- Disturbances take precedence: anyone who is particularly affected by what is being said interrupts the current speaker and communicate the issue.
 We do not talk about trauma content and avoid descriptions of any form of violence.

-6. We do not tolerate intolerance or any form of violence and aggression (insults, discrimination, shouting, etc.).
+- We do not tolerate any form of intolerance, violence and aggression (insults, discrimination, shouting, etc.).

-7. Every member speaks for themselves, avoid generalizations and group-related descriptions.
-We do not give advice, evaluate or therapy each other.
+- Every member speaks for themselves, avoid generalizations and group-related descriptions.
+We do not give advice, evaluate or treat each other.

-9. It is not possible for the group to take responsibility for participants in an acute crisis.
-For this, those affected must turn to therapists, doctors, crisis hotlines, etc. It is not possible to join and participate if you are actively suicidal.
+- It is not possible for the group to take responsibility for participants in an acute crisis.
+Those affected must turn to therapists, doctors, crisis hotlines, etc. It is not possible to join and participate if you are actively suicidal.

-10. All members are part of the group because they are affected themselves.
+- All members are part of the group because they are affected by CPTSD.
 There is no leader.
-The moderation is done by experienced group members and we strive for everyone to take on the responsibility of moderation at all times.
+The moderation is done by experienced group members, and we strive for everyone to always take on the responsibility of moderation.

-14. Groups with less than 9 people are open to new participants, larger groups vote if they want to accept new members.
+- Groups with less than 9 people are open to new participants.
+Bigger groups vote if they want to accept new members.

-15. Anyone who no longer wishes to be part of the group or will be absent for more than three meetings informs the group about this.
+- Anyone who no longer wishes to be part of the group or will be absent for more than three meetings informs the group about it.

 Groups overview